coneheadsquid/gayy-nft-factory/README.md

 - **Glow Effects**: Create light effects with high opacity (0.7-0.9)
 - **Layering**: Combine multiple transparent layers for complex effects

+### Stacking Order Strategies
+- **Background First**: Set backgrounds to lowest indexes (1-2)
+- **Character Middle**: Place main characters in middle range (3-5)
+- **Accessories Forward**: Put hats, glasses, etc. at higher indexes (6-8)
+- **Effects on Top**: Reserve highest indexes for overlays and effects (9-10+)

 ### Rarity Strategies
 - **Common Traits**: Set rarity 8-10 for base layers
 - **Uncommon Traits**: Set rarity 4-7 for interesting variations
 - **Rare Traits**: Set rarity 1-3 for special, sought-after layers
-- **Legendary**: Combine low rarity with unique opacity effects
+- **Legendary**: Combine low rarity with unique opacity and stacking effects

 ## 🎉 What's Next?

 After generating your collection:
 1. Review all NFTs in the Gallery tab
+2. Check layer stacking in the preview
-2. Copy metadata for each NFT as needed
+3. Copy metadata for each NFT as needed
-3. Use the numbered files for minting on platforms like Solana
+4. Use the numbered files for minting on platforms like Solana
-4. Share your unique multi-artist creations!
+5. Share your unique multi-artist creations!

 ---